box/developer.box.com/content/guides/embed/ui-elements/installation.md

 ## Self-hosting Content Preview

-To self-host the Box Content Preview library, follow these steps.
+To serve the Box Content Preview library from your own server, follow these steps.

 ### 1. Download release

-Either fork the repository and check out the version you want to host or download the specific version as a zip.
+Either fork the repository and check out the version you want to serve or download the specific version as a zip.

 - Check out a specific version with `git checkout v2.26.0`